Veronica-MN/Eniac_discount_strategy/README.md

 * scatter plots can be useful to spot outliers
 * text format can sometimes cause problems e.g "Female", "female" - standardise values when needed

+## Data Analysis
+Here we find out the main objective of our analysis, whether offering discounts is beneficial for the company.
+Keep in mind, this means looking at which products have been sold therefore looking into the `orderlines` table.
+Discounts are defined as the difference between `orderlines.unit_price` and `products.price`.
+Merging both tables and creating a column that contains the discount is, thus, probably a good idea.